David Paynter (artist): Trinity College years

 In 1925, he returned to Sri Lanka and started work on the Trinity College Chapel murals.
 The Trinity Chapel was a monumental work of architecture exemplifying the core vision that Paynter shared – a European world view rooted in the vernacular of the land.
 Nothing of its type had even been imagined in the 1920s.
 The Independence Memorial Hall in Colombo – which borrowed heavily from the Trinity Chapel design – would not be created for another quarter century.
 Thus, in Rev Gaster's timeless design, Paynter found the ideal setting for his masterwork.

 Work on the chapel began in 1923.
 By 1929, the side chapel was erected, and Paynter began work on his first mural.
 His murals in the chapel, which comprise 'Are Ye Able', 'Washing the Disciples' Feet', 'The Good Samaritan' and 'The Crucifixion', are Bible stories transferred to Ceylon people and scenery.
-By 1935, all the murals were complete, with the centrepiece being a massive depiction of The Crucifixion – Christ as a dark-skinned, clean-shaven native of the land, raised on his cross above the dusky gloom of a sullen swarm of mangroves – the transformation was total; a symbol of Christian faith expressed to perfection in Lankan idiom; it has arguably never been as beautifully expressed since.
+By 1935, all the murals were complete, with the centrepiece being a massive depiction of The Crucifixion – Christ as a dark-skinned, clean-shaven native of the land, raised on his cross above the dusky gloom of a sullen swarm of mangroves.

-Paynter found time during his years at Trinity to work on numerous portraits, many of which may be seen in the college library.
-He also lent his talent to the creation of many set designs for plays, some of which are still spoken of in awe close to a century later.
+Paynter found time during his years at Trinity to work on numerous portraits, many of which may be seen in the college library; he also lent his talent to the creation of many set designs for plays.